Define the Theme Color for Safari 26

 → Here’s a demo ←

-If you are using Safari 26 you might have noticed that on some websites, the browser’s chrome (the UI containing the URL bar, back buttons, tabs etc) has a solid background color matching the page colors.
+If you are using Safari 26 on MacOS/iOS/iPadOS 261 you might have noticed that on some websites, the browser’s chrome (the UI containing the URL bar, back buttons, tabs etc) has a solid background color matching the page colors.
 My colleague Marc and I tried to find out how that is defined and embarked on a journey that was longer than expected.

 Say good-bye to theme-color 👋